 - include a declaration that you wish to assign your proxy to the emailed recipient.

 Your proxy must reply to that email, acknowledging receipt, and include their legal name in the reply.
-This reply must be received by firstname.lastname@example.org at least two weeks before the election.
+This reply must be received by [email protected] at least two weeks before the election.
+If you would like to change or cancel your proxy, you may do so up until the same deadline.
 The official deadline for proxy assignment will be included on the election timeline.

-Proxy assignments last six months; until those six months are up, we cannot revoke or change your proxy assignment.
+After the proxy assignment deadline, proxy assignments last six months.
+Until those six months are up, we cannot revoke or change your proxy assignment.
 If you have been assigned someone else’s proxy vote, you cannot in turn pass it on to someone else.